 Could being ‘rider fit’ have helped?

 The muscles we use for riding are different from those used in other popular fitness activities and sports.
-Of course, it’s far better to be a rider who goes for the occasional jog or spin class than it is to do nothing at all.
-Improving cardio fitness is great but it will not provide you with the strength, coordination and mobility to independently move your body in the way the riding requires.
+Of course.
+It’s far better to be a rider who goes for the occasional jog or spin class than do nothing at all.
+But being rider fit requires strength, balance and mobility to independently move your body in the way the riding requires.
 No single form of exercise offers that.

-Not only does rider conditioning enable stable, safe and clear communication between you and the horse, it also helps protect the rider against the severity of injuries that can occur if the horse suddenly spooks, stops, spins or bolts!
+Not only does rider fitness improve your riding ability and performance.
+It also helps protect the rider against the severity of injuries that can occur, if the horse suddenly spooks, stops, spins or bolts!

 A rare combination of riding and fitness expertise

-As a personal trainer and soft tissue therapist with over 15 years’ experience in the fitness industry, it was only natural that my thoughts turned to rider conditioning.
+As a personal trainer and soft tissue therapist with over 15 years of experience in the fitness industry.
+It was only natural that my thoughts turned to rider fitness.
 I know the benefits of being fit.
 But I also know first-hand the difference of being ‘Rider Fit’.

-I developed RiderCise®to help riders become the rider they want to be.
+I founded RiderCise®to help riders become the rider they want to be.
 Like I wanted to be that moment I saw Annick staring back at me from the gate.
-I’ve tapped into everything I know from background in the fitness industry with expertise from my riding journey and that of the coaches and instructors I’ve worked with.
+I’ve tapped into everything I know from my background in the fitness industry with expertise from my riding journey.
+And that of the coaches and instructors I’ve worked with and learned from.